Culpeper pizza delivery driver robbed at gunpoint

 A Culpeper Domino’s Pizza delivery driver was robbed at gunpoint recently and police are seeking information about the incident they believe is connected to the person who called in the order.

-On its Facebook page, the Culpeper PD released audio of the phone call for delivery, contending it was made by one of the suspects or a willing accomplice: “The subject has a distinctive voice that would be recognizable to anyone who knows him,” according to the release.
+On its Facebook page, the Police Department released audio of the phone call for delivery, contending it was made by one of the suspects or a willing accomplice: “The subject has a distinctive voice that would be recognizable to anyone who knows him,” according to the release.

-During the minute-long recording, the male caller ordered four medium pizzas with sausage and pepperoni and eight-piece chicken wings.
+During the minute-long recording, the male caller ordered four medium pizzas with sausage and pepperoni and eight chicken wings.

-“Is that going to be all for you?” a female employee, taking the order over the phone, asks.
+“Is that going to be all for you?” a female employee, taking the order over the phone, asked.

-“Give it an hour before it gets there,” she says and he responds, “Thank you.”
+“Give it an hour before it gets there,” she said and he responded, “thank you.”

 (0) comments